 - Once your dog is away from the cattle, you may find they lose interest.
 However, if you are still being threatened, you will be in a better position to protect yourself and leave the field if you need to.
 Try not to panic and never run.

 - If you can, let the farmer know about any problems you have encountered so that he can take remedial action to prevent similar occurrences.

 Clearing Up After Your Dog

 Dog mess is unsightly and the parasites from unwormed dogs can harm farm animals, wildlife and children.
-Clear up after you dog where required to do so by law (public areas, parks, streets, playing fields etc) and please try to clear up after your dog in the wider countryside by bagging it up and taking it home or to the nearest bin.
-Please do not throw the bag in the hedge or hang it on a tree the contents are poisonous to many animals.
+Please clear up after you dog at all times by bagging it up and taking it to the nearest bin or taking it home with you.
+Please do not throw the bag in the hedge or hang it on a tree - the contents are poisonous to many animals.

 For your dog's good health, please remember to worm it regularly.

 Please also take the time to review the Countryside Code which is here.

 Sections taken from 'Walking your dog in the countryside' leaflet produced by Gloucestershire County Council, supported by the Gloucestershire Local Access Forum, an advisory body comprising representatives of walkers and riders as well as landowners and farmers.